optimist555/proxmox/luks-encryption-manual-tpm-ssh-unlock/README.md

 update-initramfs -u -k all
 ```

-Update the Proxmox bootloader with this command:
+Update the Proxmox VE bootloader with this command:

 ```bash
 proxmox-boot-tool refresh